Mosaic Realism

 Multiple Viewpoints

-I pieced together an education in visual and written communication at 5 different schools and came to believe in a mosaic realism.
+I pieced together an education in visual and written communication at 5 different schools and

 The parts of the whole can shift.
 The point of focus can change.
 A buried layer can surface.
 The pattern can be altered.
 Every image is incomplete.
 We never get the whole story, ever.